justinethier/cyclone/docs/Garbage-Collector.md

 - Closures from the exception stack
 - Global variables

-The minor collection algorithm consists of the following steps:
+The minor collection algorithm consists of the following:

 - Move any root objects on the stack to the heap.
   - Replace the stack object with a forwarding pointer.
 The forwarding pointer ensures all references to a stack object refer to the same heap object, and allows minor GC to handle cycles.
   - Record each moved object in a buffer to serve as the Cheney "to-space".
-- Loop over the "to-space" buffer and move any child objects that are on the stack.
-This loop continues until all "live" objects are moved.
+- Loop over the "to-space" buffer and check each object moved to the heap.
+Move any child objects that are still on the stack.
+This loop continues until all live objects are moved.
 - Cooperate with the collection thread (see next section).
 - Perform a `longjmp` to reset the stack and call into the current continuation.

 Minor collection is usually performed by a mutator.

+Finally, although not mentioned in Baker's paper, a heap object can be modified to contain a reference to a stack object.
+For example, by using a `set-vector!` to change the contents of a vector slot.
+This is problematic since stack references are no longer valid after a minor GC.
+We account for these "mutations" by using a write barrier to maintain a list of each modified object.
+During GC, these modified objects are treated as roots to avoid dangling references.

 # Major Collection